pnlbwh/structuralQC/README.md

 and predicted as pass/fail.

-A demo of this project is available at [structQC.pdf](structQC.pdf)
+A demo of this project is available at [structQC.ipynb](structQC.ipynb)

 # Citation